 More reading : How to Find the Ideal to Road Bike Tire Pressure

 Clincher tires are widely available everywhere.

-You can expect to find many variants of clincher tires, from low-end budget tires to high-end racing tires.
+You can expect many variants of clincher tires, from low-end budget tires to high-end racing tires.
 You’ll also have many different manufacturers to choose from.
 They’re readily available from online retailers or at your local bike shop.

 Tubeless tires may not be as ubiquitous as clincher tires, but that’s quickly changing.

 You’re only likely to see them on high-end mountain bikes and some road bikes.
 However, the market for tubeless tires is growing quickly.
 With their advantages in puncture prevention and the ability to run lower tire pressure, tubeless tires quickly become the tire of choice for many cyclists.

 Most tire manufacturers are increasingly adding new tubeless lines across the mid-tiered pricing range.

 Clincher tires can be found in every price range.

 As clincher tires are typically found on all entry-level bikes, expect to find many budget options here.
 There are many expensive high-performance clincher tires with lightweight advanced rubber compounds too.